Division of Student Affairs Emergency Management

-- When your son or daughter receives paperwork regarding conduct procedures and has questions, direct him or her to contact a staff member in the conduct office for information.
+- When your son or daughter receives paperwork regarding conduct procedures and has questions, direct him or her to contact a staff member in the Dean of Students (DOS) office for information.
 Staff members are not permitted to give specifics to parents and will most likely recommend that the student call anyway.
 This also empowers the student to solve his or her own issues and concerns.

-- The Family Educational Rights and Privacy Act of 1974 precludes the college or university from discussing your child’s academic and disciplinary record without his/her written permission.
+- The Family Educational Rights and Privacy Act of 1974 precludes UND from discussing your child’s academic and disciplinary record without his/her written permission.

-- Educate yourself on the institution’s student conduct process by going to the department’s web site or by requesting a copy of the conduct code.
-Many of your questions may be easily addressed through this medium and many colleges and universities are putting information on the World Wide Web to assist parents in understanding the student conduct process.
+- Educate yourself on UND's conduct process by going to the DOS web page or the Code of Student Life .
+Many of your questions may be easily addressed through this medium.

 - Practice the “24 Hour Rule.”
 You may receive a phone call or email message from your student because he or she is upset about facing conduct charges.
 You may be tempted to try to immediately fix the problem for them.
 This intervention invariably fails.
 Try to allow 24 hours to inform, guide, teach, observe, and chastise (if necessary).
 Lessons learned through participation in a student conduct process must be experienced to have the desired effect.
 After all, gaining a higher education degree is about learning.